Vote on controversial Trump EPA nominee delayed

-WASHINGTON — A Senate committee has postponed its vote on whether to confirm a controversial nominee chosen by President Donald Trump to lead the Environmental Protection Agency’s office of chemical safety.
+WASHINGTON — A Senate committee has postponed a vote on President Donald Trump's controversial nominee to lead the Environmental Protection Agency’s office of chemical safety.

-The vote on Michael Dourson was scheduled to happen on Wednesday, but it has now been "postponed until further notice," the Senate Committee on Environmental and Public Works announced on Tuesday evening.
+The vote on Michael Dourson had been scheduled for Wednesday, but was "postponed until further notice," the Senate Committee on Environmental and Public Works announced on Tuesday evening.

 Democrats would need Republican votes to stop Dourson.
-If the Senate committee approves the pick, Dourson's nomination would move to the Senate floor for a full vote.
+If the Senate committee approves Dourson's nomination, it would move to the Senate floor for a full vote.

-The Senate committee also delayed its scheduled votes on a transportation official, a member of the Nuclear Regulatory Commission, and three other EPA nominees, including William Wehrum, an energy industry attorney who Trump has chosen to lead the EPA’s office of air and radiation.
+The Senate committee also delayed scheduled votes on a transportation official, a member of the Nuclear Regulatory Commission and three other EPA nominees, including William Wehrum, an energy industry attorney who Trump has chosen to lead the EPA’s office of air and radiation.

-The delays came the same day that Trump's nominee for drug czar, Rep. Tom Marino, withdrew his name from consideration to be head Office of National Drug Control Policy.
-Marino bowed out days after an explosive 60 Minutes-Washington Post report that he championed a bill that hindered federal agents from going after the Big Pharma firms that flooded the country with addictive opioids.
+Also Tuesday, Trump's nominee for drug czar, Rep. Tom Marino, withdrew his name from consideration to lead the Office of National Drug Control Policy.
+Marino bowed out days after an explosive "60 Minutes"-Washington Post report that he had championed a bill that hindered federal agents from going after the Big Pharma firms that flooded the country with addictive opioids.

 Democrats have ramped up their attacks on Dourson in recent days.